Büchel, Rhineland-Palatinate

-Büchel is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Cochem-Zell district in Rhineland-Palatinate, Germany.
+Büchel (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Cochem-Zell district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Ulmen, whose seat is in the like-named town.

 Geography

 Location

 The municipality lies in the heart of the Eifel.

 Climate

 Yearly precipitation in Büchel amounts to 877 mm, which is rather high, falling into the highest fourth of the precipitation chart for all Germany.
 At 75% of the German Weather Service's weather stations, lower figures are recorded.
 The driest month is September.
 The most rainfall comes in November.
 In that month, precipitation is 1.7 times what it is in September.
 Precipitation varies moderately.
 At 62% of the weather stations, lower seasonal swings are recorded.

 History

 In 1141, the Martental, which lay within the bounds of what is now Büchel, had its first documentary mention as a monastery.
 About 1238, an estate at Morschweiler was mentioned. in 1476, the Alflen (including Georgweiler and Morschweiler) high court's bench fell under Electoral-Trier sovereignty.
 In 1794 came the occupation by French Revolutionary troops.
 In 1815 Büchel was assigned to the Kingdom of Prussia at the Congress of Vienna.
 In 1873, Büchel became a parish, with the outlying centres of Georgweiler and Morschweiler belonging to the municipality.
 Since 1946, it has been part of the then newly founded state of Rhineland-Palatinate.